I-A-Rogue/BackEnding/README.md

 MIT (or choose the appropriate license for your project)

 ## Contact
-If you want to get in touch, you can find me through my email: your-email@example.com or LinkedIn.
+If you want to get in touch, you can find us at the following emails: inacio_vitkoski@estudante.sc.senai.com, vitor_m_andrade@estudante.sesisenai.org.br, gustavo_g_abreu@estudante.sesisenai.org.br, maria_cb_farias@estudante.sesisenai.org.br, bruno_martins4@estudante.sesisenai.org.br.
 Feel free to report issues, make suggestions, or just chat about the project.

 I hope this project is useful!
 Thank you for using our Java software.